Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 That's next.

-That was the height of Hillary care and the debate there.
+Now, you remember 1994, that was the height of Hillary care and the debate there.

-So everybody had that position, and I do know that Santorum was for individual health care accounts, medical safety's accounts, which he still favors.
+And I do know that Santorum was for individual health care accounts, medical savings accounts, which he still favors.

-Now, there's also a piece here, raw story.com.
+Now, there's also a piece here, RawStory.com.

 It's one of those blogs out there.

-Billionaire investor and philanthropist George Soros told Reuters global editor at large, Christia Freeland that he still supported Obama, but he predicted that voters would not be very enthusiastic about the 2012 elections if Romney was nominated by Republicans.
+Billionaire investor and philanthropist George Soros told Reuters global editor-at-large, Christia Freeland, that he still supported Obama, but he predicted that voters would not be very enthusiastic about the 2012 elections if Romney was nominated by Republicans.

-Soros said, look, either you're going to have an extremist conservative be it Gingrich or Santorum, in which case I think it'll make a big difference which of the two comes in.
+Soros said, look, either you're going to have an extremist conservative, be it Gingrich or Santorum, in which case, I think it'll make a big difference which of the two comes in.

 But if it's between Obama and Romney, there isn't all that much difference except for the crowd that they hang out with.

-And then maybe better food.
+And it may be better food.

-Probably probably better food on the uh on the Romney side, but anyway.
+Probably better food on the Romney side.

-Soros acknowledged that a major difference between Romney and Obama would be their Supreme Court nominations, but other than that, there's no difference in these two guys other than the people he hang out with.
+But other than that, there's no difference in these two guys other than the people they hang out with.

 George Soros.

-Now, why would Soros say that if he did, why would he say this?
+Now, why would Soros say that, if he did, why would he say this?

 Yeah, yeah, well, what's the psychological game that he's playing?